 In addition, not all wallets support transfers from Multi-Sig smart contracts.
 This causes various issues and friction with some exchanges when funds are moved from a Multi-Sig smart contract address.

-However, MPC works on the standardized cryptographic signature algorithm (ECDSA or EdDSA) that is used across most blockchains, making the implementation of MPC possible between different blockchains.
+However, multi-party computation works on the standardized cryptographic signature algorithm (ECDSA or EdDSA) that is used across most blockchains, making the implementation of MPC possible between different blockchains.
 This means that institutions that utilize MPC can quickly and easily onboard new cryptocurrencies onto their platform.

 3. MPC Technology Has Academic Validation & Practical Implementation